eea/clms-api-docs/source/basic.md

 ﻿# Basics about the CLMS API

-The CLMS Portal API is based on Plone's REST API.
-[Plone](https://plone.org) is the CMS on top of which the CLMS Portal is built on and its REST API provides great number of features to access and interact with the portal.
+The CLMS Website API is based on Plone’s REST API.
+Plone is the CMS on top of which the CLMS Website is built on and its REST API provides a great number of features to access and interact with the portal.

 ## URL of the API